-Ever since the Earth Hour started 10 years ago, online was always an important part of the movement.
-People from all over the world want to show that they are a part of the Earth Hour and demonstrate their efforts to stop climate change.
+Ever since Earth Hour started, online was always an important part of the movement.
+People from all over the world want to show that they are a part of Earth Hour and demonstrate their efforts to stop climate change.

 In recent years, social media has grown rapidly and has become a central part of the Earth Hour communication.
 It has grown increasingly diverse as well.
-Our supporters started using more channels, and our way to communicate changed as well.
+Our supporters started using more channels, and our way of communicating changed as well.